Knotx/knotx-fragments/handler/README.md

 Fragments handler evaluates all fragments independently in a map-reduce fashion.
 It delegates fragment processing to the [Fragment Engine](https://github.com/Knotx/knotx-fragments/tree/master/handler/engine).
-The engine checks if the fragment requires processing and if it does then fragment processing starts. modifications.
-Order and transitions between each of these executions is represented as a directed graph.
+The engine checks if the fragment requires processing and if it does then fragment processing starts.
+Order and transitions between each of these executions is represented as a directed acyclic graph (DAG).
 A single graph is called a `Task`.

 The diagram below depicts the map-reduce logic using [Marble Diagrams for Reactive Streams](https://medium.com/@jshvarts/read-marble-diagrams-like-a-pro-3d72934d3ef5):